TL;DR

 Copy-ready prompt

-Plan a 5-7 post Xiaohongshu series.
+Plan a 5-7 post Xiaohongshu (RED) series.

-Niche and audience: <line>
+Niche and audience: [line]

-Series theme: <specific>
+Series theme: [specific]

-My differentiator: <line>
+My differentiator: [line]

-Reference posts I admire: "<paste>"
+Reference posts I admire: "[paste full text]"

-Posting cadence: <line>
+Posting cadence: [line]

-Brand voice and banned tics: <list>
+Brand voice and banned tics: [list]

 For each post in the series, return:

-- 3-line caption with one specific tip
+- 3-line caption with one specific, screenshot-worthy tip

 - Photo / cover direction (1 sentence)